DonsRepo/FormPal/README.md

-Quantitative analysis of system performance was made with a HiLetgo USB analyzer capable of 24MHZ, 8 channel analysis of the TM4C123GXL's logic pins, connected to a Lenovo P50 Laptop PC running Windows 10 Home 64-bit with an Intel i7 2.7 GHz processor and 16 GB ram.
+Quantitative analysis of system performance was made with a HiLetgo USB analyzer capable of 24MHZ, 8 channel analysis of the TM4C123GXL's logic pins, connected to a Lenovo P-series Workstation Laptop PC running Windows 10 Home 64-bit with an Intel i7 2.7 GHz processor and 16 GB ram.

 UART